 - Data rates cut: How Airtel, Vodafone, Idea make it difficult for Reliance Jio to poach customers

-- After TMC leader’s complaint, blogger Tarak Biswas arrested in Bengal for mocking Islam
+- After the TMC leader’s complaint, blogger Tarak Biswas was arrested in Bengal for mocking Islam.

 - Airtel 4G Reliance Jio war: Airtel now offers 10GB internet for Rs 259!

 - Digital India’s website hacked?
 Google said so!